Wave-Project/stuff/README.md

-# stuff
+# Stuff

-Some miscellaneous stuff/documentation related to WaveOS
+Some miscellaneous stuff/documentation related to WaveOS.